-Margaret R. Borders lives in Manhattan, Kansas and works as the Student Success Coordinator for the University of Kansas TRIO SES & STEM programs.
-Borders is currently working on her PhD at Kansas State University.
-Borders earned her B.A. in English, with a minor in Women’s Studies from the University of North Texas in 2010, and was a member of the Honors College.
+Margaret R. Borders lives in Lawrence, Kansas and works as the Student Success Coordinator for the University of Kansas TRIO SES & STEM programs.
+Borders is currently working on her PhD at Kansas State University, and previously she earned her B.A. in English, with a minor in Women’s Studies from the University of North Texas in 2010, and was a member of the Honors College.
 She received her M.A. in English from Kansas State University in 2012.

 What brought you to the University of North Texas (UNT)?

 I grew up in Denton, and didn't know what I wanted to do after high school, so it was an easy decision.